GitBruno/docxicml/README.md

 Limitations
 -----------
 As it stands, there is room for improvements.
-First and foremost we need to finalise implementation of all [elements](#supported-elements) listed above.

-In the future it would be good if we could round-trip; Convert IDML back to DOCX, this way we can keep all files updated when there is a change.
+We need to finalise implementation of all [elements](#supported-elements) listed above, and it would be great if we could round-trip conversion; Convert IDML back to DOCX.

 Getting Help
 ------------

-Found a bug?
-Please [file an Issue](http://github.com/gitbruno/docxicml/issues) on GitHub.
+Bugs and feature requests are tracked with [GitHub Issue Tracker](http://github.com/gitbruno/docxicml/issues).

 [![License](https://img.shields.io/badge/License-BSD%202--Clause-orange.svg)](https://opensource.org/licenses/BSD-2-Clause)